telerik/maui-docs/controls/togglebutton/getting-started.md

 ## Define the Control

-**1.** When the your .NET MAUI application is set up, you are ready to add a ToggleButton control to your page.
+**1.** When your .NET MAUI application is set up, you are ready to add a ToggleButton control to your page.

 <snippet id='togglebutton-gettingstarted-xaml' />
 <snippet id='togglebutton-gettingstarted-csharp' />